SasquatchXYZ/Liri-Node-App/README.md

 Additionally, the search parameters, along with the corresponding data returned from the APIs is written to the 'log.txt' file.

+(I chose to leave in some of the portions of commented-out code in the functions that would log the data to the console.
+This was the original method for printing the data to the console, however I chose to simply log the object due to the fact that color difference allowed the data to be easier to read.)

 ## Built With

 * [Node.js](https://nodejs.org/en/) - Runtime Environment